Florida Trees and Shrubs

 Slash pine can live to be around 200 years old, and it is well adapted to wildfires, the thick scaly bark protecting it from most fires.

-Naturally occuring periodic wildfires or controlled burns are important to clear out the accumulation of debris such as fallen trees and branches, leaves and pine needles.
+Naturally occurring periodic wildfires or controlled burns are important to clear out the accumulation of debris such as fallen trees and branches, leaves and pine needles.
 Because slash pine needs open areas with bright sun to germinate, in areas where fire has been suppressed or have not burned for a prolonged period slash pine is gradually replaced by mixed hardwoods on drier sites or bayheads on wetter areas.

 Sand Pine - Pinus clausa